vegaprotocol/specs/protocol/0067-KEYS-key_management.md

 # Key Management

 ## Definitions:
-The term "key loss" usually refers to both the key becomming unavailable, and the key being obtained by a non-authorized party.
+The term "key loss" usually refers to both the key becoming unavailable, and the key being obtained by a non-authorized party.
 To distinguish these two cases, we will use the term 'key loss' for the former (the validator looses access to the key), and 'key compromise' for the later.